Special Economic Zone (SEZ): Meaning, SEZ Act 2005, Types, Benefits, and Business Loans

 Special Economic Zones (SEZs) Approval Mechanism

-The developer must first submit their proposal to the state government.
-The state government then sends this proposal to the BoA with its recommendation within 45 days.
-Alternatively, the developer can also submit the proposal directly to the BoA.
+• State Recommendation (within 45 days): The State Government forwards the proposal, along with its recommendation, to the BoA within 45 days.
+Alternatively, the developer may submit the proposal directly to the BoA.

 The BoA is set up by the Central Government and includes 19 members.
 It reviews the proposal based on its merits and makes a decision through mutual agreement (consensus).